-Sports Teams: Team sports are reliant on parent volunteers.
-We currently have a cricket team with players from both FPS and Paradise Parimary, in the past, we have had volleyball and basketball teams that are parent-led.
+Sports Teams: Team sports are reliant on parent volunteers to coach and manage teams.
+We currently have 3 soccer teams and 2 basketball teams.
+In the past, we have also had volleyball and cricket that are parentled.
 We encourage any parent or family member to start and manage sports teams if they are available.
 See the front office if you are interested.